nbfigueroa/robot_velocity_filters/README.md

 # robot velocity filters
-Set of tools for filtering desires twist of the EE, as well as joint velocities with a second order dynamics.
+Set of tools for filtering desired twist of the EE, as well as joint velocities with a second order dynamics.

 ## Installation